codinBabe/krea-clone/README.md

 # Krea Clone

 This is a clone of the Krea website, built using Next.js and Tailwind CSS.
-It features a responsive design, a grid of AI tools, and a hero section with a video background.
+It features a responsive design, a grid of AI tools, and a hero section with a image background.

 ## Features

 - Responsive design using Tailwind CSS
 - Grid of AI tools with icons and descriptions
-- Hero section with a video background
+- Hero section with a image background
 - Navigation bar with links to different sections
 - Footer